 In general, you can do a lot yourself in Peru and you don’t have to spend a lot of money to do crazy things.
 The multiple-day excursions that you can do are very affordable.
 For example, the Salkantay trek costs $385.
 This is $77 per day.
 If you want to eat independently for 5 days, accommodations, transport, and access to Machu Picchu then it is not as expensive as you initially think.

 Peru trip cost: Miscellaneous

 How much you spend on other costs is of course very different per person.
 Here you can read some points that we always use during our trip and that we recommend.

 A travel guide provides you with detailed information about the country, weather, and culture.
 We always use Lonely Planet.

 In our opinion, travel insurance is extremely important.
 We will not travel without travel insurance.
 The risk that you run when something happens and you are uninsured is not manageable in amounts.
 So important: take out travel insurance.

 We use World Nomads for all our trips.
 Fill in the widget below with your details to see how much it costs to insure you during your trip through Peru.

 A water bottle is always handy to have with you.
 We use a Crazycap, this is a water bottle that kills all bacteria in the water using UV.
 This allows us to drink tap water anywhere in the world through this bottle.
-So we never have to buy water and can always drink tap water safely without problems with our stomach.
+So we never have to buy water and can always drink tap water safely without problems with our stomachs.
 It is a one-time amount, but in the longer term you have this out.

-Finally, you can also buy a sleeping bag, the advantage of this is that you always sleep in “your own bed”.
+Finally, you can also buy a sleeping bag, the advantage of this is that you always sleep in “your bed”.
 If you find it annoying to sleep in unknown beds and do you like hygiene, sleeping in a sleeping bag is a good solution.